Missing celery seeds for your recipe? Then there are a few good substitutes for celery seed; common ingredients found in your kitchen.

 Flavor

 Celery seed tastes a lot like fresh celery, with the same astringent qualities and aroma that you get from raw stalks and leaves of the celery plant.
 All the same, much of the flavor concentrate is found in celery seeds.
 Also, celery seeds have a savory, earthy character with a tinge of bitter flavor.
 The bitterness increases when this spice is used in its ground form.
-Use it sparingly in your recipe for its harsh and strong flavor can otherwise overpower your recipe.
+Use it sparingly in your recipe, for its harsh and strong flavor can otherwise overpower it.

 Health Benefits Of Celery Seeds

-Though tiny in size, celery seeds have great nutritional value and provide many health benefits.
+Though tiny, celery seeds have great nutritional value and many health benefits.
 Here are some of the prominent benefits of celery I could gather through my research and from studies out there:

 Substitute for Celery Seed

-Finding an exact replacement is not easy for any of the spices with a unique flavor like celery.
-While choosing a good substitute for celery seeds, opt for something that has a strong flavor similar to the seeds.
+Finding an exact replacement is difficult for any spices with a unique flavor like celery.
+While choosing a good substitute for celery seeds, opt for something with a strong flavor similar to the seeds.

 Here are the best celery seed alternatives that you can use.

-Of course, leaves and stalks have a different texture and are bulky as well.
+Of course, leaves and stalks have a different texture and are bulky.
 They are fibrous and increase the volume of your dish.

 The seeds are slightly more flavorful than the leaves and stalks.
 Therefore, you need to use the leaves and stalks in more quantity than the seeds.

-In place of one teaspoon of celery sees use about 5 teaspoons of finely chopped stalks and leaves.
+In place of one teaspoon of celery, use about 5 teaspoons of finely chopped stalks and leaves.

 Celery salt is commonly used to season the Chicago-style hot dog, stews, salads, and coleslaw.
 It’s also used as a popular alternative to standard table salt.

-Before you set out to use this substitute, know the comparative facts of celery seeds vs. celery salt.
-Celery salt is a seasoned salt used as a food seasoning, made from ground seeds, which may come from celery or its relative lovage.
-But in our context of substitution use the one that contains ground celery seeds only.
+Before you use this substitute, know the comparative facts of celery seeds vs. celery salt.
+Celery salt is a seasoned salt used for food seasoning, made from ground seeds, which may come from celery or its relative lovage.
+But in our context of substitution, use the one that contains ground celery seeds only.

 If you have run out of celery seeds, use celery salt in its place.
-When using it as a substitute, make sure to balance the amount of salt being added to the entire dish.
+When using it as a substitute, balance the amount of salt added to the entire dish.
 Preferably, reduce salt in the recipe by ½ teaspoon.

-Use two teaspoons of celery salt in place of every teaspoon of celery seeds.
+Use two teaspoons of celery salt instead of every teaspoon of celery seeds.

 Celery flakes consist of dried stalks and leaves of celery.
 Flakes are made by de-moisturizing and compressing the fresh stalks and leaves of celery.